pagopa/developer-portal/docs/architecture/decisions/0007-retrieve-gitbook-content-from-github-repository.md

 ## Context

-The system need to read some contents (~1300 pages) from GitBook.
+The system needs to read about 1300 pages of text from GitBook.

 ### Option 1

-Use GitBook Apis.
-Render them with custom parser.
+Use GitBook APIs to retrieve the contents.
+Render them with a custom parser.

 ### Option 2

-Use GitBook Sync feature to sync them on (pagopa/devportal-docs)[https://github.com/pagopa/devportal-docs/tree/docs/from-gitbook] GitHub repository.
-Download them before build the site, parse and render them using (Markdoc)[https://markdoc.dev/].
+Use the GitBook Sync feature to sync on (pagopa/devportal-docs)[https://github.com/pagopa/devportal-docs/tree/docs/from-gitbook].
+Download them before building the site, parse them, and render them using (Markdoc)[https://markdoc.dev/].

 ## Decision

-Option 2, because the GitBook Api has a rate-limit which make the sync not feasible.
+Option 2, because the GitBook API has a rate limit, which makes the sync unfeasible.

 ## Consequences

-Before the build the system must download all the markdown that come from GitBook.
+Before the build, the system must download all the markdowns that come from GitBook.